aesy/easy-bits/README.md

 Use the [issue tracker](https://github.com/aesy/Easy-Bits/issues) to report bugs or make feature requests.
 Pull requests are welcome, just make sure compiliation still works (`npm run build:prod`), linting pass without errors (`npm run lint`) and all tests still pass (`npm run test:node`) beforehand.
-Check the list of issues below if you want to contribute but don't know where to start!
+Check the list of issues and todos below if you want to contribute but don't know where to start!

 ## Issues
-* No performance tests.
-* Duplicate unit tests.
 * Accessing nonexistant EnumConstant properties does not throw an error.
 This is possible to solve with [Proxies](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) but a polyfill for that would make lookups slow {{citation needed}}.
-* No auto-completion for Enum/BitFlag constants.
-* All configuration files should reside in the `config/` folder.
 * EnumConstants should interpolate as a string.
 For example, this fails:
 ```js
 const constant = new EnumConstant('name', 42);
 expect('' + constant + '').to.equal(constant.toString()); // Expected: 'EnumConstant(name:42)', Actual: '42'
 expect(`${constant}`).to.equal(constant.toString());      // Expected: 'EnumConstant(name:42)', Actual: '42'
 ```

+## Todo
+* All configuration files should reside in the `config/` folder.
+* Get rid of duplicate unit tests.

 ## License
 MIT, see [LICENSE](/LICENSE) file.